 Benefits that have terminated during a leave of absence will be reinstated on the first of the month following the month you return to work.
 When you are reinstated in your Health Care Spending Account and your Dependent Care Spending Account, you will resume premium payments at the level in effect before the leave with a corresponding reduction in the total level of coverage for the remainder of the Plan Year.
 Alternatively, with regard to the reinstatement of your Health Care Spending Account only, you may elect to resume coverage for the remainder of the Plan Year at the level in effect before your leave with a corresponding increase in your premium payments.
-Any other change in your pre-tax premiums may only be made in accordance with Change in Status rules described on pages 14-17.
+Any other change in your pre-tax premiums may only be made in accordance with Change in Status rules described on pages 14-18.

-Example: Employee Colin elects \$1,200 worth of coverage under a calendar year Health Care Spending Account provided under Options, with an annual contribution of \$1,200.
-Colin is paying the \$1,200 through pretax salary reduction amounts of \$100 per month throughout the 12-month period of coverage.
+Example: Employee Colin elects \$1,200 worth of coverage under a calendar year Health Care Spending Account provided under the Choices, with an annual contribution of \$1,200.
+Colin is paying the \$1,200 through pre-tax salary reduction amounts of \$100 per month throughout the 12-month period of coverage.
 Colin incurs no medical expenses prior to April 1.
 On April 1, Colin takes FMLA leave after making three months of contributions totaling \$300 (3 months x \$100 = \$300).
 Colin chooses not to pay his premiums during his FMLA leave and, thus, coverage ceases during his leave - that is, for the months of April, May, and June.
 Consequently, Colin is not entitled to submit claims or receive reimbursements for expenses incurred during this period.
 Colin returns from leave and is reinstated in the Health Care Spending Account on July 1.

-Colin will resume Health Care Spending Account coverage at a level that is reduced on a pro rata basis for the period during the leave for which no contributions were made (that is, reduced for 3 months or 1⁄4 of the Plan Year) less prior reimbursements (\$0) with contributions due in the same monthly amount payable before the leave (\$100 per month).
+Colin will resume Health Care Spending Account coverage at a level that is reduced on a pro rata basis for the period during the leave for which no contributions were made (that is, reduced for 3 months or 1/4 of the Plan Year) less prior reimbursements (\$0) with contributions due in the same monthly amount payable before the leave (\$100 per month).
 Thus, Colin's coverage for the remainder of the Plan Year would equal \$900 and Colin would resume making contributions of \$100 per month for the remainder of the Plan Year.
 Alternatively, Colin could elect to resume coverage at the level in effect before the leave (\$1,200) and making up the unpaid contributions (\$300).
-If Colin chooses to resume coverage at the level in effect before the leave, Colin's coverage for the remainder of the Plan Year would equal \$1,200 and Colin's monthly contributions would be increased to \$150 per month for the remainder of the Plan Year, to make up the \$300 in premiums missed [\$100 per month plus \$50 per month (\$300 divided by the remaining 6 months)].
+If Colin chooses to resume coverage at the level in effect before the leave, Colin's coverage for the remainder of the Plan Year, to make up the \$300 in contributions missed [\$100 per month for the remaining 6 months)].